henningkerstan/thermostat-pi-dht/README.md

 ## 3. Usage
 ### 3.1 Standalone application
-Once the package is installed, the standalone application `thermostat-dht-pi` requires a configuration file `config.json` which you can place anywhere.
-Here is an example:
+Once the package is installed, the standalone application `thermostat-dht-pi` requires a JSON configuration.
+The default location is `/etc/thermostat-dht-pi/config.json`.
+Here is an example for such a configuration file:
 ```JSON
 {
   "sensorWarmUpTime": 4,